- Record Keeping

 I tilt the box to the rear and pull the battery out.
 Then I remove the bottom three nuts on the three rubber vibration damper studs that secure the battery box to frame and lift it out of the bike.
 On this bike, the middle rubber vibration damper stud is missing, likely because the rubber cracked and it broke off.

-There are five rubber vibration dampers with studs and nuts on each end.
+There are five rubber vibration dampers have studs on each end with nuts with wave washers on each end.
 The bottom studs have nuts underneath the bottom battery bracket that is welded to the frame.
 I remove the bottom nuts to remove the vibration dampers.

 The right, top vibration damper has one longer stud.
 This stud secures the strap around the rear master cylinder brake fluid reservoir.

 Remove Windscreen, Fairing, Dash, Volt Meter, Clock, Ignition Switch

 I remove the windscreen, fairing, dash, volt meter, clock and ignition switch.
 Here is the documentation of how I did that.